anfelo/flash-cards/README.md

 # flash-cards app
-This is an Dynamic Node app, build in Express framework.
+This is a Dynamic Node.js app, build in Express framework.